 - Cut the fish into chunks and squeeze out excess water.

-- Rough chop the coriander, chillies and ginger and put in a food processor with the fish and other ingredients.
+- Rough chop the coriander, chillies and ginger and put in a food processor.

-- Put the flour on a plate and divide the mixture into patties with wet hands before dusting in flour.
+- Put the flour on a plate and divide the mixture into patties before dusting in flour.